cicero78M/Cicero_V2/docs/premium_subscription.md

     handler returns `403` before hitting the database, and RLS violations on insert are translated to a `403` response so dashboard operators receive actionable feedback.
+  - The controller re-fetches the dashboard profile using the `dashboard_user_id` from the token and treats the database result as the single source of truth for `dashboard_user_id` and `whatsapp`.
+Blank or missing `dashboard_user_id` values from the token or request body are normalized to `null`, and failed profile lookups now return `400` instead of surfacing database errors.
+The service passes the normalized identifier (or `null` when absent) to request creation and audit inserts so invalid UUIDs are not persisted.
   - The endpoint stores `premium_tier`, `client_id`, the resolved `username`,
     and the submitted amount field name inside `dashboard_premium_request.metadata` for traceability, while also persisting normalized columns for filtering.